fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

 ### Running the Power Measurement

-To use our power measurement script, run it inside the Docker image `nvcr.io/nvidia/pytorch:24.06-py3-igpu` (approx. 5 GB in size).
+To use our power measurement script, run it inside this Docker image `nvcr.io/nvidia/pytorch:24.06-py3-igpu` (approx. 5 GB in size).
-> **Important**: Important: Use this exact Docker image to ensure compatibility with tensorrt==10.1.0 and torch_tensorrt==2.4.0.
+> **Important**: Use this exact Docker image to ensure compatibility with tensorrt==10.1.0 and torch_tensorrt==2.4.0.

 Start the container with: